madiver/dasVSide/README.md

 4. Verify bracket matching and folding on control flow blocks.
 5. Confirm no auto-formatting or whitespace changes occur on save.

+## Phase 4 Linting

+1. Open a `.das` file and confirm inline lint diagnostics appear for risky patterns.
+2. Run `DAS: Lint Scripts` to scan the workspace on demand.
+3. Adjust lint settings in workspace `settings.json` and confirm diagnostics update.

 ## Settings

 Add the settings to your workspace `settings.json`: